 3 hours in class + 1 hour preparation time + 2 hours portfolio (for teachers in Workgroup Teacher Programme)

-Prepare a group dynamic case from your own teaching experience, focusing on a difficult situation involving classroom or subgroup dynamics.
+Bring a group dynamic case from your own teaching experience, focusing on a difficult situation involving classroom or subgroup dynamics, you can try out what to say/how to act in this situation.

 Read for didactical strategies based on Tuckman’s phases: Largent (2016).
 Measuring and understanding team development by capturing self-assessed enthusiasm and skill levels.
 ACM Transations on Computing Education.
 16(2).